milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

     this quirks mode overrides any `0` value returned for `frequency` and converts it to `1` for `1Hz`.
 Enabling this quirks mode on a BIOS not affected by this issue will not cause a change in the return value for `frequency`.

+* `NUC7_OUT_OF_BOUND_READ`: This quirks mode supercedes `NUC7_FREQUENCY_DEFUALT`.
+Some NUC 7 factory refurb devices
+    are now showing up with what appears to be in memory defaults for brightness, frequency, and color initialized to `0xFF` instead of `0x00` like we were finding before and this leads to the values for all 3 to end being outside of the spec.
+Enabling this quirks mode now overrides brightness and color to `0` and frequency to `1` if any of their values are outside of accepted spec range.

 ### NUC 10 Quirks

-* `NUC10_RETURN_VALUE`: This `quirks mode` changes the processing of the return value for the `query_led_color_type` and `get_led_indicator_option` WMI methods for NUC 10 BIOS released before December 2020 that also did not support the NUC 10 RGB header.
+* `NUC10_RETURN_VALUE`: This `quirks mode` changes the processing of the return value for the `query_led_color_type` and `get_led_indicator_option` WMI methods for NUC 10 BIOS released before December 2020 that did not support the NUC 10 RGB header.
 In NUC 10 BIOS released before December 2020, the implementation for these two WMI methods do not follow the spec, therefore they are only compatible `nuc_wmi` `1.0`.
 If you have the December 2020 or later BIOS, then `nuc_wmi` `1.1` or later is required. `nuc_wmi` `2.1` was the first version to support this `quirks mode` so